I-5-3-20.Processing Cases Involving the Benefit Offset National Demonstration (BOND) Project

 Cases involving work CDR cessation determinations made during the BOND participation period.

-SSR 13-3p: Title II: Appeal of an Initial Medical Disability Cessation Determination or Decision requires that an adjudicator reviewing a medical cessation determination or decision decide whether the beneficiary is under a disability through the date of the adjudicator's determination or decision.
+Social Security Ruling (SSR) 13-3p, Title II: Appeal of an Initial Medical Disability Cessation Determination or Decision requires that an adjudicator reviewing a medical cessation determination or decision decide whether the beneficiary is under a disability through the date of the adjudicator's determination or decision.
 The SSR does not apply to disability cessations based on SGA.
-If the only issue before ODAR is cessation based on SGA, the SSR does not apply.
+If the only issue before OHO or the AC is cessation based on SGA, the SSR does not apply.

 If the case involves a medical cessation issue rather than an issue related to the BOND project, normal procedures for processing and adjudicating a medical CDR apply.
-See POMS DI 60099.030E.
+See POMS DI 60099.030J.